-A: excellent; B: good; C: satisfactory; D: minimum pass work; F: failure

-On occasion, a student might be unable to complete a semester's work due to illness or injury.
-Under some circumstances, the grade "I" for incomplete coursework or "M" for a missed final examination may be authorized if the student obtains both the instructor's permission and the approval of the associate dean.
-Forms are available on the Blair website and must be filed before the grading period comes to a close.
-Students who wish to know a final class grade may check on it in YES.
+A: excellent; B: good; C: satisfactory; D: minimum pass work; F: failure On occasion, a student might be unable to complete a semester's work due to illness or injury.
+Under extenuating circumstances, the grade "I" for incomplete coursework or "M" for a missed final examination may be authorized.
 Please see the Undergraduate Catalog for complete information.